emnh/rts/README.md

  - Fix eslint warnings and errors
  - Refactor index.js to use gameState for all globals
  - Use PlaneBufferGeometry for ground
+ - Separate game logic from rendering
+ - Progress indicator for loading

 ## Functionality
  - Fix more RTS-like tank movement